Home » News » New Pentagon Policy Seeks to Reduce Military Suicide Rate

 What the Brandon Act Does

-The Brandon Act creates a confidential “self-initiated referral process” for military members needing mental health evaluation.
+The Brandon Act created a confidential “self-initiated referral process” for military members needing mental health evaluation.

 Troops also have the option to use their “local health care provider” directly and without involving their unit.